D0019208/Service-Loop-Server/README.md

 ```

-If we do not change this then your application on the live server will not be able to access the websocket as our host (alwaysdata.nety
+If we do not change this then your application on the live server will not be able to access the websocket as our host (alwaysdata.net) does not allow for port 80 to be used.

+3.)
+In the 'services' folder, find the 'functions.js' file, change the smtp details to our sendgrid details.

+4.)
+Upload the server WITHOUT the node_modules to the server

 ## Built With